-Lace up the walking shoes and join us for our second annual Conservancy-led walk through Frederick Law Olmsted’s masterpiece!
+Lace up your walking shoes and join us for our third annual Conservancy-led walk through Frederick Law Olmsted’s masterpiece!

 Starting at the Shattuck Visitor Center, the walk will traverse the Back Bay Fens to Charlesgate and continue along to the restored Muddy River, where the brand new Justine Mee Liff Park takes center stage overlooking the recently day-lighted river.
-From there, walkers will stroll the banks of the river along the Riverway, glimpsing, perhaps the turtles and herons that are frequent visitors.
-Iconic structures loom large in this park—the picturesque Round House, bridle path and granite bridges.
+From there, walkers will stroll the banks of the river along the Riverway, glimpsing, perhaps, the turtles and herons that frequently visit the area.
+Iconic structures loom large in this park—the picturesque Round House, the bridle path and granite bridges.

 Join 40 park lovers on this 7-mile walk!